acend/infrastructure/README.md

 The Cilium Helm values are in `/var/lib/rancher/rke2/server/manifests/rke2-cilium-config.yaml` on the server nodes.
 You have to change it on all nodes.
 Afterwards RKE2 automatically reconfigure cilium.
 RKE2 uses a cilium version bundled in the [rke2-cilium](https://github.com/rancher/rke2-charts/blob/main/charts/rke2-cilium/rke2-cilium) Helm chart from RKE2.
 The used version is shown in the [RKE2](https://github.com/rancher/rke2/releases/) release notes.

-### Force a manual reconcile of the flux resources

-In the current setup, flux does reconcile the resources every 5 minutes.
-This is configurable on a per resource base.
-If you want to force the reconcile manualy you can run `flux reconcile source git flux2-sync`. `flux2-sync` is this attached Git Repository and therefore all resources defined will be reconciled.
-You can also manually reconcile selected resources e.g. `flux reconcile helmrelease -n ingress-nginx ingress-nginx` to only recocile the `ingress-nginx` HelmRelease.
-See `flux reconcile -h` for all commands.

 ### Observe network traffic with hubble and the hubble-ui